 - 1. Follow the procedures in Before Working Inside Your Computer.

 - 2. Remove the:

 - a) cover

-- b) front panel
+- b) front bezel

 - c) optical drive

-- 3. Press in on the clip to release and disconnect the power-switch cable from the system board.
+- 3. Disconnect the power-switch cable from the system board.

 4. Release the power-switch cable from the chassis clips.